TimesysGit/board-farm-rest-api/spec/README.md

 Some APIS support operations which might be specific to a particular lab's server implementation or lab configuration.
-TimeSys board farms support elements called "Zombies", which handle power forwarding and other interactions with the boards in their lab.
+TimeSys board farms support elements called "Zombies", which handle port forwarding and other interactions with the boards in their lab.

 Work is ongoing to identify non-neutral APIs and decide how to either